ag-wood/adcs-submit/README.md

 > **NOTE:**
 >
-> The above configuration creates /etc/certmonger/.adcs_config - a 'hidden' file with obfiscated credentials that is only accessible by root.
+> The above configuration creates /etc/certmonger/.adcs_config - a 'hidden' file with obfuscated credentials that is only accessible by root.
 Do NOT use a domain administrator account or any privileged account as there is no way to properly secure a password that needs to run unattended.
 Use an account that has been configured to allow enrolment for the specific templates required.

 3. Register the helper with certmonger